I-15 ZERO TOLERANCE

 From the California state line to Las Vegas, the Nevada Highway Patrol (NHP) will be cracking down on all traffic violations.
 To reduce fatalities and injuries, and help make your drive safer, traffic laws will be heavily enforced, from not driving impaired or distracted, to important vehicle safety, and other laws.
 It’s another reminder to always buckle up, don’t drive impaired, focus on the road, and follow all Nevada traffic safety laws.

 There were eight deaths and nearly 3,000 crashes in one recent year alone on I-15 from the state line to the heart of Vegas.
-The goal of the NHP and all of Nevada’s traffic safety partners is zero accidents and zero fatalities, and the I-15 zero tolerance campaign is one way we’re making Nevada a safer place to drive.
+The goal of the NHP and all Nevada’s traffic safety partners is to reach zero accidents and zero fatalities, and the I-15 zero tolerance campaign is one way we’re making Nevada a safer place to drive.